 Dancing for Well-Being was established in January 2015 by Jackie Terry-Schuhmann who is now its Director.
-We currently have a team of 5 staff – Jackie Terry-Schuhmann, Nicola Forshaw, Jann Forde, Rachel MacKenzie, Matthew Rhodes and Emily Briscombe, our administrator Jackie Norton and our manager, Hannah Wood.
+We currently have a team of 7 staff – Jackie Terry-Schuhmann, Nicola Forshaw, Jann Forde, Rachel MacKenzie, Matthew Rhodes and Emily Briscombe, our administrator Jackie Norton and our manager, Hannah Wood.

 Over the years I’ve had a variety of different jobs but have sometimes felt like a square peg in a round hole.
 With Dancing for Well-Being I’ve found something I love doing and that’s a great feeling!

 The year 2009 was a turning point for me.
 I’d become more interested in keeping fit – I’d taken up running, aquafit and Pilates.
 In the late 1990s I did an MA in Disability Studies at the University of Leeds and I’d really enjoyed doing some research work with older people.
 These two rather different experiences gave me the idea of training to run exercise classes for older people.

 After completing a course in chair-based exercise I became an Ageing Well Instructor with Age UK North Yorkshire and ran seated exercise classes for older people.